alexanderholyk/toxic_comment_moderation/README.md

 export WANDB_PROJECT=toxic-moderation
 export WANDB_MODEL_NAME=toxic-comment

-Then to run the file, run this from the project root:
+Then to run the file, you can run this from the project root:

 `python -m src.training.train --train_csv data/train.csv --max_features 50000`

 This should print F1 scores to the console.
+In addition, it creates a run on wandb.com.
+You can find my run metrics at https://wandb.ai/alexholyk-personal/toxic-moderation/runs/5g8zzk6f/overview under Summary.

 #### 1.2.
 Experiment Tracking: